-ENERGY-SAVING FINISHING
+ENERGY AND WATER-SAVING FINISHING

 Instead of immersing fibres completely in a treatment bath, we coat them by applying a foam with the active component.
-This allows for a maximum material transfer with a minimum addition of humidity, thus saving energy in the drying process.
+This allows for a maximum material transfer with a minimum addition of humidity, thus saving energy and water consumption in the drying process.